Will SNAP benefits be paid in November? Here’s what we know about the judges’ rulings

 By Tami Luhby, Devan Cole, CNN

-(CNN) — Two federal judges have ordered the Trump administration to use emergency funds to provide at least partial food stamp benefits to tens of millions of Americans in November, as the federal government shutdown drags on.
+(CNN) — Two federal judges have said the Trump administration is required to use emergency funds to provide at least partial food stamp benefits to tens of millions of Americans in November, as the federal government shutdown drags on.

 And President Donald Trump on Friday evening said that he’s instructed the administration’s lawyers to ask the courts how it can legally fund the benefits as quickly as possible.